San Francisco school board member sues over tweet response

 Alison Collins filed the lawsuit Wednesday in federal court, alleging violation of her constitutional rights including free speech, the San Francisco Chronicle reported.

-She is seeking $12 million in damages from the school district and school board members and $3 million additionally from each of the five board members who supported the vote.
-She declined to comment to the Chronicle on Wednesday.
+She is seeking to have the board restore her lost positions and also is seeking nearly $90 million in damages from the school district and five school board members who supported the vote.

+At a Wednesday evening rally, Collins said she has been the focus of a “targeted smear campaign to label me as a racist,” KGO-TV reported.

 Collins, who is Black, came under fire after critics unearthed tweets she wrote in 2016.
 Many Asian Americans, she wrote, “believe they benefit from the ‘model minority’ BS’” and “use white supremacist thinking to assimilate and ‘get ahead.‘”